Scarring and Disfigurement

 A breach is an action or non-action that fails to conform to the duty owed by the defendant.
 Some examples of a breach include a driver who texts and drives, a trucking company that overloads its trucks, or a truck driver who fails to check his blind spot,

 Georgia courts have held that there are two components to causation.
 The defendant must be both the cause in fact and the proximate cause of the victim’s injuries.
 Cause in fact means that the harm would not have occurred if the defendant had not breached the duty of care.
 The proximate cause requirement ensures that defendants are held liable only if their actions could have foreseeably caused the accident in which the victim was hurt.

 An injured person who successfully proves the elements of a negligence lawsuit may be able to get damages from any defendants who are held accountable.
 In Georgia, disfigurement and scarring are compensable injuries for which a victim may receive compensation.
 To prove these damages, the victim will generally submit medical records and first-hand testimony about the extent and effect of the harm caused by the accident.

 The victim may also seek damages for injuries that occurred as a result of scarring, such as pain and suffering or emotional distress.
 Furthermore, if the disfigurement affected the victim’s ability to work, he or she may be able to collect long-term damages for lost wages.

 If you suffered from scarring or disfigurement in an incident caused by another person’s carelessness, you may be entitled to compensation.
-The Law Office of Terrence R. Bethune has significant experience helping accident victims throughout Georgia.
+The Bethune Law Firm has significant experience helping accident victims throughout Georgia.
 After learning about the facts of your case, injury lawyer Terrence R. Bethune can advise you about the legal options that you may have.
 Call (404) 875-7800 or fill out our online contact form to schedule a confidential consultation.